agsb/milliForth-6502/README.md

 Using ca65 V2.19 - Git 7979f8a41.
 Focus in size not performance.

-The way at 6502 is use a page zero and lots of lda/sta bytes
+The way at 6502 is use a page zero and lots of lda/sta bytes.

 ### Changes: